John W. Boyer

 John W. Boyer (born October 17, 1946, in Chicago) is an American historian and academic administrator.
-He is currently the Dean of the college and the Martin A. Ryerson Distinguished Service Professor of History at the University of Chicago.
+He is Senior Advisor to the President and the Martin A. Ryerson Distinguished Service Professor at the University of Chicago.
+He served as Dean of the College from 1992 until 2023, making him the longest-tenured dean in the College's history.

 Teaching and research

 Boyer was born in Chicago, Illinois.
 He obtained his Bachelor of Arts degree in 1968 from Loyola University Chicago.
 He went on to earn a Master of Arts in 1969 and Ph.D. in 1975 from the University of Chicago.
 His field specialties include: Nineteenth- and twentieth-century European political and cultural history, Germany from 1740 to 1918, the Habsburg monarchy between 1648 and 1918, religion and politics in modern European history, and history of the universities.

 He has been a co-editor of The Journal of Modern History since 1980, alongside Jan E. Goldstein.
 Boyer has received accolades from the Austrian government for his scholarly dedication: in 2004, he was awarded the Cross of Honor for Science and Art, First Class, in recognition of his work on the history of the Habsburg Empire; in 2006, he received the Austrian State Prize for Modern History.